 The data controller is the person or body who determines the purposes and means of processing personal data.
 In plain English, you decide what the data is for – and what’s going to happen to it.

-Can you be a data processor and a data controller?
+Can a data processor also be a data controller?

 In certain circumstances, yes.
 Here’s an example…